decentraland/adr/docs/ADR-58-third-party-assets-integration-v2-with-merkle-tree.md

 ## List third party wearables for address

 Getting the endpoint `/wearables-by-owner` with the query param `collectionId` only returns the items owned of that collection, and only third party wearables collections are supported.
+To obtain that, the lambdas API does:
+1. Requests to The Graph to obtain the third party ownership API URL
+2. Requests the given URL to obtain all wearables owned by the given address of the collection.

 ```bash
 @GET https://peer.decentraland.org/lamdbas/wearables-by-owner/{address}?collectionId={collectionUrn}